 The Myers-Briggs Type Indicator test offers valuable insight into one’s personality.
 All types are valuable.
-Recognizing one’s strengths and weaknesses is vital to lead a happy and successful life.
+Recognizing one’s strengths and weaknesses is vital to leading a happy and successful life.

 There are sixteen types of personalities that are listed by a four-letter code.
-These types are as following
+These types are as follows:

 - ISTJ- The Inspector